janymuong/alx-system_engineering-devops/0x0B-ssh/ssh_guide/README.md

 In the example above, we can see that `ssh` tries to authenticate using school and does not try to authenticate using a password.
 You can replace 98.98.98.98 by the IP of your server for testing purposes.

 > Well, you have to remember you generated a SSH key-pair in the project: `Bash - Loops, conditions and parsing`.
+This was a key-pair you generated in `task 0` of that project and you saved it to your intranet profile.
+It was used to setup your current SSH - Project to enable remote connection to your server.

 > If you didn't, then sorry.
 Maybe you can do now and update in that project section though I think the public key is used to setup the current ssh project.
-So Im not sure updating will help, unless the setup is done automatically, as in if there is a detetction mechanism that adds the key from your GitHub to configure the new project.
+So I'm not sure updating will help, unless the setup is done automatically, as in if there is a detetction mechanism that detects file changes in GitHub and adds the key from your GitHub to configure the new project dynamically.

 Review these requirements again: